About

 The Engineering College of National Taiwan University was created in 1945.
 Its predecessor was the Faculty of Engineering of the Taihoku Imperial University, founded in 1943.
 In the beginning, the College consisted of four departments: Civil Engineering, Mechanical Engineering, Electrical Engineering, and Chemical Engineering.
-After seven-decade growth and maturity, it has been developed into a comprehensive engineering college, including the six Departments of Civil Engineering, Mechanical Engineering, Chemical Engineering, Engineering Science and Ocean Engineering, Materials Science and Engineering and Biomedical Engineering; together with five independent Graduate Institutes; namely, Environmental Engineering (founded in 1977), Applied Mechanics (1984), Building and Planning (1988), Industrial Engineering (1994), and Polymer Science and Engineering (2002).
-The name of the former Graduate Institute and Department of Naval Architecture established respectively in 1973 and 1976 was changed into that of the Engineering Science and Ocean Engineering in 2002.
-The Graduate Institute of Materials Science and Engineering founded in 1982 began offering an undergraduate program in 2001, which became the Department of Materials Science and Engineering.
-The Graduate Institute of Biomedical Engineering founded in 1998 began offering an undergraduate program in 2018, which became the Department of Biomedical Engineering.
-To date, all the eleven Departments and Graduate Institutes in this College provide masters’ and doctoral programs, and the Industrial Engineering Graduate Institute has been providing in-service master program in Zhubei campus starting from 2011 fall semester.
-To cultivate interdisciplinary talents equipped with a combination of key techniques, the Ph.D.
-Program of Green Materials and Precision Devices and the International Ph.D.
-Program of Molecular Science and Technology were established in 2016 and 2017.
-The Taiwan International Graduate Program for Sustainable Chemical Science and Technology was established in 2021.
+After seven decades of growth and maturity, it has been developed into a comprehensive engineering college, including six departments: Civil Engineering, Mechanical Engineering, Chemical Engineering, Engineering Science and Ocean Engineering, Materials Science and Engineering, and Biomedical Engineering, together with five independent graduate institutes: Environmental Engineering (founded in 1977), Applied Mechanics (1984), Building and Planning (1988), Industrial Engineering (1994), and Polymer Science and Engineering (2002).
+The Graduate Institute and Department of Naval Architecture, established respectively in 1973 and 1976, were renamed as the Department of Engineering Science and Ocean Engineering in 2002.
+The Graduate Institute of Materials Science and Engineering, founded in 1982, began offering an undergraduate program in 2001, which became the Department of Materials Science and Engineering.
+The Graduate Institute of Biomedical Engineering, founded in 1998, began offering an undergraduate program in 2018, which became the Department of Biomedical Engineering.

 FORMER DEANS